svjack/AniDoc/README.md

 bash install.sh
 ```
 ## Checkpoints
-1. please download the pretrained stable video diffusion(SVD) checkpoints from [here](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/tree/main), and put the whole folder under `pretrained_weight`, it should look like `./pretrained_weights/stable-video-diffusion-img2vid-xt`
+1. please download the pre-trained stable video diffusion (SVD) checkpoints from [here](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/tree/main), and put the whole folder under `pretrained_weight`, it should look like `./pretrained_weights/stable-video-diffusion-img2vid-xt`
-2. please download the the checkpoint for our Unet and ControlNet from [here](https://huggingface.co/Yhmeng1106/anidoc/tree/main), and put the whole folder as `./pretrained_weights/anidoc`.
+2. please download the checkpoint for our Unet and ControlNet from [here](https://huggingface.co/Yhmeng1106/anidoc/tree/main), and put the whole folder as `./pretrained_weights/anidoc`.
 (The checkpoint will be released in one day)
 3. please download the co_tracker checkpoint from [here](https://huggingface.co/facebook/cotracker/blob/main/cotracker2.pth) and put it as  `./pretrained_weights/cotracker2.pth`.

 ## Generate Your Animation!
-To colorize target lineart sequence with a specific character design, you can run the following command:
+To colorize the target lineart sequence with a specific character design, you can run the following command:
 ```
 bash  scripts_infer/anidoc_inference.sh
 ```

 We provide some test cases in  `data_test` folder.
 You can also try our model with your own data.
-You can change the lineart sequence and corresponding character design in the script `anidoc_inference.sh` , where `--control_image` refers to the lineart sequence and `--ref_image` refers to the character design.
+You can change the lineart sequence and corresponding character design in the script `anidoc_inference.sh`, where `--control_image` refers to the lineart sequence and `--ref_image` refers to the character design.